 TRX40 | 16 | Workstation |

-3. PCIe Version
+3. PCIe version

 The PCIe version of the lanes and the slots also affect the price of the motherboard.

-Motherboard featuring the newer PCIe 4.0 and 5.0 are more expensive than the older motherboards.
+Motherboards featuring the newer PCIe 4.0 and 5.0 are more expensive than the older motherboards.

 Version | x1 (GB/s) | x2 (GB/s) | x4 (GB/s) | x8 (GB/s) | x16 (GB/s) |